VIDA-NYU/openclean-core/docs/source/datamodel.rst

 Datasets and Streams
 --------------------
-openclean uses a dataset (a wrapped pandas dataframe) as it's primary data storage object.
+openclean uses a dataset (a wrapped pandas dataframe) as its primary data storage object.
 It can be created from any source data type accepted by pandas.
 Compressed Gzip files (.gz) are also accepted.

 .. jupyter-execute::